 Mr. Behl also has experience defending consumer class actions.
 Recently, he helped Philip Morris USA obtain a favorable verdict after a two-month long false advertising trial.
 The plaintiffs, a class of nearly 200,000 smokers, received an award of $5 million, far less than the $1.5 billion in damages originally sought.

 Before joining Hueston Hennigan, Mr. Behl served as an associate at Munger, Tolles & Olson.
-During law school, Mr. Behl interned at the United States Attorney’s Office for the Eastern District of Michigan and served as articles editor for the Michigan Law Review.
+During law school, Mr. Behl interned at the United States Attorney’s Office for the Eastern District of Michigan.